ct-clmsn/jmq-collectives/README.md

 This implementation is a *pure Java* implementation of SPMD collectives.
 The intent is to avoid the overhead of calling out of the JVM through JNA or JNI.

-The implementation uses JeroMQ's [Router](https://www.javadoc.io/doc/org.zeromq/jeromq/0.4.0/zmq/Router.html) sockets this should provide a measure of connection resiliency.
+The implementation uses JeroMQ's [Router](https://www.javadoc.io/doc/org.zeromq/jeromq/0.4.0/zmq/Router.html) sockets.
+Router sockets should provide a measure of connection resiliency.
 Note scalability limitations for this library will be inherited from JeroMQ and the Router socket implementation.

 Currently a TCP/IP backend is implemented.
 TCP is a chatty protocol (lots of network